Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * to finish the current release for a stable version, I postpone the following capabilities to the next release: 5BarParScara, handling continuous axis, most robotType templates (draft versions are created)
 * added homing M208 possibility for G1 H1 like for CoreXY, Cartesian or prismatic axes in general.
 * reduced memory needed
+* removed CoreXZ and concentrate on CoreXY.
+Currently intensive CoreXY testing

 # Configuring a Robot printer